Press enter to see results or esc to cancel.

 Compare quotes with a click of the button.

-Are you hoping to get an employment pass in Singapore?
-Perhaps you already have one and would like to know how the upcoming changes will affect your renewal.
-Keep reading for a greater understanding of Singapore’s new COMPASS.
+Are you hoping to get an Employment Pass in Singapore?
+Perhaps you already have one and would like to renew your pass.
+Keep reading for a greater understanding of Singapore’s COMPASS.

-In this article, we’ll explain what the Complementarity Assessment Framework is and how applications for employment passes will be evaluated.
+In this Pacific Prime article, we’ll explain what the Complementarity Assessment Framework is and how applications for employment passes in Singapore will be evaluated.
 We’ll also answer some of the most frequently asked questions at the end.

 Singapore’s Complementarity Assessment Framework, or COMPASS for short, is an evaluation tool that the Ministry of Manpower will use to determine whether or not to accept an employment pass application from an expat.
 COMPASS considers both employee and employer attributes.